opennetworkinglab/aether-docs/onramp/directory.rst

 * GitHub repository for the ONF (https://github.com/opennetworkinglab): OnRamp Documentation and Ansible playbooks for deploying Aether.

+* Gerrit repository for the CORD Project (https://gerrit.opencord.org): Helm Charts for ROC and JJB specifications for the jobs that implement the CI pipeline.

 For Gerrit, you can either browse Gerrit (select the `master` branch) or clone the corresponding *<repo-name>* by typing: